DinoHub-SubT/dsta_deploy/docs/deploy-clone.md

 - The `reset` is very similar to clone.
 Use `reset` when the submodules are already cloned and `clone` when the submodules are empty.

+### Pull the submodules

+This will pull the submodule's updates, when the submodules are checked-out at a specific branch.

+    subt git pull localhost

+If you wish to pull specific projects:

+    # preview all the available projects available to clean.
+    subt git pull localhost -p

+    # pull only a specific group
+    subt git pull localhost.common

+    # pull multiple groups
+    subt git pull localhost.common localhost.basestation

 ### Clean the submodules

 This cleans all the base submodules from any uncommitted changes.